cmu-ci-lab/mitsuba_clt/README.md

 The displacement in x dimension between projector and the camera is by default 0, when you ignore explicitly the y value of disparity like `<probe type="column"/>`.

-**epipolar Probing**: This plugin evaluates only light paths whose perspective camera and perspective projector's samples are on a same plane with origins of the camera and the projector.
+**Epipolar Probing**: This plugin evaluates only light paths whose perspective camera and perspective projector's samples are on a same plane with origins of the camera and the projector.

 When using epipolar probing, you must contain exactly one perspective projector and exactly one perspective camera in the scene.
 Also, you need to set the integrator to be `bdpt` and turn off both `lightImage` and `sampleDirect` as below:
 ```